 Several buyers noted that the pregnancy test strips gave some false positives.

 More than 99% accurate.
-Detects the two most fertile days in your cycle.
+Detects the 2 most fertile days in your cycle.
 Test strip reader provides the results for you so you don't have to interpret the darkness of the lines yourself.

 Many buyers note that these tests were particularly easy to read.
-Gives accurate results within five minutes.
+Gives accurate results within 5 minutes.
 Includes 50 tests.
 FDA approved.